Home Recipes Detroit-Style Pizza Recipe

 Tips & Tricks

-• The recipe only calls for cheese and pepperoni as the toppings, but you can add whatever ingredients you want – sausage, ham, mushrooms, olives, bell peppers, and dare I say it: pineapple.
-You can also add Mozzarella cheese for more gooey-goodness.
+• Vary the toppings.
+The recipe only calls for cheese and pepperoni as the toppings, but you can add whatever ingredients you want.
+Sausage, ham, mushrooms, olives, bell peppers, and dare I say it: pineapple.
+You can also add Mozzarella cheese for more gooey goodness.
+You can even do a half-and-half pizza!

-• The key to the crispy on the edges, chewy at the center crust is the flour.
-It is crucial to use bread flour for this recipe.
+• Use bread flour if at all possible.
+It’s the key to the crispy on the edges, chewy at the center crust is the flour.
 Sure, you can use all-purpose flour to make pizza dough, but it will not be as good!
 Bread flour is high in gluten, which is responsible for that perfectly textured crust a Detroit-style pizza has.

-• Detroit-style pizza uses a specific pan for baking, but any 9×13 baking pan will do.
+• No Detroit pizza pan?
+No problem!
+Any 9×13 baking pan will do.
 But keep in mind that darker pans will cook your pizza faster than lighter pans, so you must adjust the baking time accordingly.

-• If you’re not a fan of spicy food, you can cut down on the pepper flakes in the sauce.
+• Reduce the heat.
+If you’re not a fan of spicy food, cut down on the pepper flakes.

-• If you want to create a truly Detroit-style pizza, you’ll need to use brick cheese.
-Which is a high-fat aged cheese from Wisconsin.
+• Brick cheese is best.
+It’s imperative for an authentic Detroit-style pizza.
+Brick cheese is a high-fat aged cheese from Wisconsin.
 It has a buttery flavor and browns incredibly well.
 It’s one of the ingredients that gives Detroit pizza its distinct flavor.

-• You can store leftover pizza in the refrigerator for up to 3 days.
-Reheat in a 350°F oven until warm throughout, 10 to 15 minutes.
-Or if your impatient like me I just nuke it in the microwave.
+• Store leftovers properly.
+You can store leftover pizza in the refrigerator for up to 3 days.
+Reheat in a 350-degree Fahrenheit oven until warm through, 10 to 15 minutes.
+Or if you’re impatient like me, nuke it in the microwave.

 Detroit-Style Pizza Recipe